semantic-release/git/README.md

 ### Use the GPG key to sign commit and tags locally

 If you want to use this GPG to also sign the commits and tags you create on your local machine you can follow the instruction at [Git Tools - Signing Your Work](https://git-scm.com/book/id/v2/Git-Tools-Signing-Your-Work)
-This step is optionnal and unrelated to `semantic-release`.
+This step is optional and unrelated to Semantic-release.

 #### Add the GPG keys to your CI environment